Operational Procedures

 This animation illustrates the use of a hypodermic needle gauge to check the pressure in the abrasive blast hose.

-• The needle must be placed on an angle to follow the flow of air and abrasive
+- The needle must be angled to follow the flow of air and abrasive.

-• This is a simple test and worthwhile conducting as it gives an immediate indication of the pressures
+- This is a simple test and is worthwhile conducting, as it gives an immediate indication of the pressures.

 Curved Nozzle